Ceelog/phpdoc-en/src/ref/var.md

 -   [is\_string](/ref/var.html#is_string) — Find whether the type of a
     variable is string
 -   [isset](/ref/var.html#isset) — Determine if a variable is declared
-    and is different than NULL
+    and is different than null
 -   [print\_r](/ref/var.html#print_r) — Prints human-readable
     information about a variable
 -   [serialize](/ref/var.html#serialize) — Generates a storable